cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     image: checkersd_i
 ```

-You are going to further refine the services definitions, starting with the disk volumes.
+You are next going to further refine the service definitions, starting with the disk volumes.

 ### The data each container needs

-You want each container to access its own private folder prepared earlier, and only it.
-So you declare the volume mappings:
+Each container needs to access its own private folder, prepared earlier, and only that folder.
+Declare the volume mappings:

 ```yaml
 services: